simonchalder/Stock-Screener/README.md

 Issues / still to-do:

-Currently the app will throw a key error around 50% of the time when making API calls.
-The error is not the same each time and varies between different endpoints.
+The Alpha Vantage API allows only 5 calls per minute.
+Currently the app makes calls to 4 endpoints to retrieve the necessary data.
+This means the app can currently only retrieve new data once per minute

 Integration of further financial measurments

 Logic implementation

-GUI creation
+GUI improvements

 Testing